Home / Issuing / Card Design

 We recommend creating a display in your app or website’s core experience that displays the account holder's credit limit.

-Refer to the following API Guides and references with your development team to create this part of your card experience:
+Refer to the following API guides and references with your development team to create this part of your card experience:

 Another essential part of building a card experience is to design a way for account holders to manage their account details.
 US Person and US Business account holder can update their address, phone number, email, and website.
 You can also create a way for beneficial owners and authorized users to update their account information.